picklewizard404/Wipout-Chess/README.md

 I am trying to make a command-line Chess program.
-There's still a ton of stuff to do.
-I want to:
-- Detect whether it is possible to get out of check when I am in check
-- Turn the possibility to checkmate on while maintaining the ability for kins to hug.
+It's done!

 The code is written in the Chess_code folder and files to help me edit the program with Visual Studio are in the Visual Studio folder.